 The (not set) result comes against some form of dimension.
 Every report in Analytics has dimensions.
 Dimensions are attributes of your data.
 For example, the dimension City indicates the city, for example, “Paris” or “New York“, from which a session originates.
 The dimension Page indicates the URL of a page that is viewed.

 By now you can guess what the (not set) error actually is.
 It is shown whenever you input a faulty dimension.
-But what if you have set the right dimensions and still you get the (not set) error?
+But what if you have set the right dimensions and still you get the not set Google Analytics landing page error?

 Well, (not set) is a placeholder name that Analytics uses when it hasn’t received any information for the dimension you have selected.
 The reasons for (not set) appearing as a dimension value varies according to the report.